-- 2.1 Environmental Health (Pollution) - 2.2 Final Comments (provided after submission of updated noise assessment 31.05.2017) - 2.3 Thank you for consulting the pollution team in relation to this application.
+2.1 Environmental Health (Pollution)

+2.2 Final Comments (provided after submission of updated noise assessment 31.05.2017)

+2.3 Thank you for consulting the pollution team in relation to this application.
 The application refers to the change of use from a former hotel/bar to residential flats.
-I note that the submitted noise report has been updated. - 2.4 I have concerns in relation to the noise generated by the local pubs and bars in the immediate vicinity.
-Havana bar is adjoining the proposed development, with the related expected music and customer noise, and use of the outside drinking areas.
+I note that the submitted noise report has been updated.

+2.4 I have concerns in relation to the noise generated by the local pubs and bars in the immediate vicinity.
+Several bars continue to have planning permission to operate as a bar although some are currently not trading.
 There will be external noise from the frontages of the bars operating, including raised voices, and noise break out from the pubs and bars.
 This will lead to potential restriction on the activities of those public houses as the introduction of residential housing will cause a potential nuisance to arise.
-Environmental Health historically have received complaints about the customer noise and loud amplified music. - 2.5 The noise report does not appear to taken account of flanking transmission, particularly of bass music, from Havana Bar.
-Nor does the report measure the noise from plant situated on the flat roof of Havana, and any impact this may have. - 2.6 The LA{max} of 80-85dB(A) at 01:30 is of particular concern.
-This may only be once per week, but this level is likely to give rise to statutory nuisance in habitable rooms. - 2.7 As a result I recommend refusal.
+Environmental Health historically have received complaints about the customer noise and loud amplified music.

+2.5 The LA{max} of 80-85dB(A) at 01:30 is of particular concern.
+This may only be once per week, but this level is likely to give rise to statutory nuisance in habitable rooms.

+2.6 As a result I recommend refusal.

-2.8 Additional Comments (provided after submission of Noise Assessment) 28.04.2017
+2.7 Additional Comments (provided after submission of Noise Assessment) 28.04.2017

-2.9 I have concerns with regard to potential noise arising from the various public houses located on South Parade.
+2.8 I have concerns with regard to potential noise arising from the various public houses located on south Parade.
 A change of use from hotel to residential apartments will result in residents residing at the premises for a longer period of time compared to a hotel, where the occupancy is usually of a very short duration.
-The site adjoins on one side with the former Ocean Inn at 20 to 24

-South Parade and on the other side the Havana Bar.
+The site adjoins on one side with existing residential flats at 18 South Parade and on the other side the former Avalon Hotel, which is currently closed with an application submitted to Planning for change of use and conversion to 12 residential apartments.
 Easy Street, opposite the site is currently closed.
-The Zynk Bar and the Bazil Bar are close to this development.
-There will be external noise from South Parade frontage due to the existing street noise from use of the public bars and outside drinking areas from raised voices and noise breakout arising from live and amplified music from the public houses.
+The Zynk Bar and the Caprice Hotel consisting of the Echo Bar and Havana Bar are close to this development and will give rise to noise from customers in the street using the outside drinking areas and noise breakout from live and amplified music.
+There are a number of other public bars further down the street that are operating, currently on Thursdays through to Saturdays and are permitted to open through to the early morning.